 At St. Theresa, student learning, mental health and positive relationships are key.
-Research is showing a link between cell phone use and poor mental health, disrupted learning, and decreased social interaction.
-Additionally, cell phones are often connected to cyber bullying and similar unwelcomed behaviour.
+Research is showing a link between the use of personal communication devices (PCD's) and poor mental health, learning disruption, decreased healthy social interaction, and bullying via social media platforms.
+Additionally, there is now a Ministerial Order and EICS Administrative Procedure related to the use of PCD's in schools.